 Jansson supports two kinds of copying: shallow and deep.
 There is a difference between these methods only for arrays and objects.
 Shallow copying only copies the first level value (array or object) and uses the same child values in the copied value.
 Deep copying makes a fresh copy of the child values, too.
 Moreover, all the child values are deep copied in a recursive fashion.

-'''

-json_t json_copy (json_t value)
+''' json_t json_copy (json_t value)

-'''

 Return value: New reference.
-Returns a shallow copy of value, or NULL on error.
-New in version 1.2.
+Returns a shallow copy of value, or NULL on error. '''

 '''

 json_t json_deep_copy (json_t value)

 '''